terraref/documentation/user/stereo-imaging-data.md

 ### Summary

-Stereo imaging data is collected using the Y sensor.
-Raw output is converted to a format.
+Stereo imaging data is collected using the Prosilica RGB cameras.

 ### Raw data access